EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.calib.md

 ### imUtil.calib.fit_overscan

-fit the overscan region in an image and subtract Package: +imUtil.calib Description: Given an image and an the coordinates of the over scan region in CCDSEC format (i.e., [Xmin Xmax Ymin Ymax]),
+fit the overscan region in an image and subtract Package: +imUtil.calib Description: Given an image and an the coordinates of the over scan region in CCDSEC format (i.e., [Xmin Xmax Ymin Ymax]), calculate the overscan 1-D function, and optionally subtract